lsplx/ScopeCOE/README.md

 # What External Knowledge is Preferred by LLMs?
 Characterizing and Exploring Chain of Evidence in Imperfect Context
-This repository contains the source code for the paper What Knowledge Dominates?
-Characterizing and Exploring Chain of Evidence in Imperfect External Knowledge
+This repository contains the source code for the paper What External Knowledge is Preferred by Large Language Models: A Study on Chain of Evidence Knowledge

 # Overview
 Incorporating external knowledge into large language models (LLMs) has emerged as a promising approach to mitigate outdated knowledge of LLMs.